Ryan-B1yth/snap--shot/README.md

 ### Design Choices

 - As the site "sells" artwork of varying types, I wanted these to be "center stage" for the majority of the user interaction process.
 A plain white background allows for the image to be shown without having to fight to be seen amongst other colors or images on the screen resulting in bad contrast.
 Hovering on a product card momentarily zooms in the image to give the user an imediate response to their action.
-Clicking the card will then take them to the product page where they can choose quantity and sizes should the product have them.
+Clicking the card will then take them to the product page where they can choose the quantity they'd like.

 - There are two nav-bars at the top of the screen.
 The main nav-bar give the user the ability to search for products at a click; by filters or by category.
 The other nav-bar contains link to user profile actions: login / logout, register, and a link to the user profile.